 “Not so fast!”
 The Timekeeper roared.
 He whirled his staff in figure eights, weaving a pair of flame-lined rings to either side of him.
-Within each ring, blue-green circles began to flash in rapid time.
-The circles became increasingly bright, lighting Dissona with muted reflections.
+Within each ring, blue-green circles flashed in rapid time, lighting Dissona with muted reflections.

 Mother of FUCK, Peter thought.
 This is WAY beyond Stranger Things.
 This is—

 The Timekeeper glared at him.
-[YOU NEED TO GET OUT OF HERE!
-SHE’S NOT FINISHED!]
+[YOU NEED TO GET OUT OF HERE!]

 The three teens swung back toward the door.
 A piece of Dissona was still in front of it, but her body had weakened; there was less grossness crawling through and around it, courtesy of the magic circuitry the Timekeeper had grafted into her body.

 Kora fired three more rounds.
-This time, the glowing orbs tore apart the fabric of Dissona’s being, rendering it into taloned slashes of dissipating black.
-Peter leapt for the door, but just as he was about to grab the handle, a decaying set of mandibles materialized in front of it and snapped at his hand.
+This time, the glowing orbs tore apart the fabric of Dissona’s being, blasting it into taloned slashes of dissipating black.
+Peter leapt for the door, but a decaying set of mandibles materialized in front of it and snapped at his hand.
 He snatched his fingers back and pedaled his feet, falling on his rump and scooting sideways on the heels of his palms.

 “Timekeeper!”
-Eun shouted, throwing a wild look over her shoulder.
+Eun threw a wild look over her shoulder.
 “We can’t get through!”

 The demigod didn’t respond; he was standing erect, hands clawed and raised before him.
-Five strands of laser-thin light ran off his fingertips.
-They split off into another five, another five, another five…the strands divided into countless lines, connecting him to each piece of circuitry he’d stamped onto Dissona.
+Ten strands of laser-thin light ran off his fingertips.
+They split off into another ten, another ten, another ten…the strands divided into countless lines, connecting him to each piece of circuitry he’d stamped onto Dissona.
 Immense strain played across his face as he moved his fingers in small, tense tics.

 [Can’t…hold her…she’s…too damn…STRONG…]

 The circuits across Dissona began blowing out, erupting with sparks and crumbling into ash.
-Every time one of them blew, its connective line would flicker and vanish.
+Every time one of them blew, its connective line flickered and vanished.